 Yep.
 Yeah, pretty much.
-In fact, one of the things that Well, let me just let me just go back to the main thing that changed in my course, was that online, at least through the certification program, we were required to set up the entire syllabus with the entire course, already completed.
-That is, in my experience, I don't have a syllabus, buddy, but exactly what you know, exactly each week exactly what, for example, if I had a guiz or a test, or some other activity, I wouldn't necessarily that wouldn't necessarily be on my syllabus would that I handed out at the beginning of the semester, in terms of the actual questions, for example, that I might ask.
+In fact, one of the things that-well, let me just let me just go back.
+The main thing that changed in my course, was that online, at least through the certification program, we were required to set up the entire syllabus with the entire course already completed.
+That is, in my experience, I only have a syllabus, but exactly what you know, exactly each week, exactly what, for example, if I had a quiz or a test, or some other activity, I wouldn't necessarily-that wouldn't necessarily be on my syllabus that I handed out at the beginning of the semester, in terms of the actual questions, for example, that I might ask.
 And then the other part is that we were encouraged very strongly to learn how to do the discussion forum.
 And the discussion forum was really the same thing that I did in class.
 And I mean, that's the way I used to think about it.
-But actually, as I, as it turned out, the discussion forum is really an additional complement to the classroom discussion.
+But actually, as I- as it turned out, the discussion forum is really an additional complement to the classroom discussion.
 And I found that very, very useful.
-So that so that the way the class is structured now, students are assigned a reading.
-They come in, on this semester, for example, on a Tuesday, they then we talk about the readings students, and they have students that will gain get a participation grade, based on the participation of that day on the readings.
-And the way that that is set up on on canvas that you can just add that grade, you know, as soon as the class is over, you can just add the grade, right.
+So that- so that the way the class is structured now, students are assigned a reading.
+They come in, in this semester for example, on a Tuesday, then we talk about the readings.
+Students- and they have students that will gain- get a participation grade, based on the participation of that day on the readings.
+And the way that that is set up on- on Canvas that you can just add that grade, you know, as soon as the class is over, you can just add the grade, right?
 Then, during the week, Tuesday to Thursday, I have the discussion forum.
-And the students then have to read.
-In the second text that we have, which is a documents test, the students have to read that documents text.
-And then they have to post answers to particular particular prompts that I asked about those documents.
-So that by Thursday, when they come into class, then we're ready to discuss the documents and broaden the documents, right.
-And then on the basis of the, on the basis of the readings from the first text, and the and the documents in the second text.
-By the end of the week, then the students will write a a week, a weekly paper in which they summarize and reflect on the theme for the week.
-And so what this course with this online course made me do was to was to structure the course much more clearly for students arm since since we were in this sort of strange situation where sometimes the internet works, sometimes it didn't, it all had to be available there for them.
-And so I thought it I thought it was a good a really good learning experience for me, I learned how to do all of the, the technology stuff on canvas, all the discussion boards and all these other things.
-Video, record, etc. And, and to and to be much more much more reflective about what I want each student to students to do each week.
-So it gave it made me think the course ahead much more thoroughly than than I had traditionally done in the classroom teaching.
-So I found that really quite enlightening quite.
-And it's something of course, that that I'll probably continue to do whether I'm in the classroom or not.
+And the students then have to read in the second text that we have, which is a documents test, the students have to read that documents text.
+And then they have to post answers to particular-particular prompts that I asked about those documents.
+So that by Thursday, when they come into class, then we're ready to discuss the documents and broaden the documents, right?
+And then on the basis of the- on the basis of the of the readings from the first text and the- and the documents in the second text, by the end of the week, then the students will write a- a week- a weekly paper in which they summarize and reflect on the theme for the week.
+And so what this course- with this online course made me do was to- was to structure the course much more clearly for students since- since we were in this sort of strange situation where sometimes the internet works, sometimes it didn't, it all had to be available there for them.
+And so I thought it- I thought it was a good- a really good learning experience for me.
+I learned how to do all of the- the technology stuff on Canvas, all the discussion boards and all these other things.
+How to video, how to record, et cetera.
+And- and to- and to be much more- much more reflective about what I want each student to- students to do each week.
+So it gave- it made me think the course ahead much more thoroughly than- than I had traditionally done in the classroom teaching.
+So I found that really quite enlightening, quite...
+And it's something, of course, that- that I'll probably continue to do whether I'm in the classroom or not.